 You brush your teeth.
 You floss or clean in between them.
 Then, you notice your gums are bleeding a little.
 You may think this isn’t a big deal (and maybe it’s not), but you should have your dental professional check it out.
 Bleeding gums can be the beginning of gingivitis, and that can end in advanced gum disease.
 The good news: with the right treatment, you can change that story.

 Bleeding Gums Treatment

-The dentist will examine the positioning of your teeth, jaws and dental work, such as crowns and bridges, to determine if there is an alignment problem preventing you from brushing or flossing effectively.
-If so, the dentist will make suggestions for treatment or strategies to overcome this problem.
+During your appointment, your dentist will examine the positioning of your teeth, jaws, and dental work, such as dental fillings, crowns, and bridges, to determine if there is an alignment problem preventing you from brushing or flossing effectively.
+If there is a problem, the dentist will make suggestions for treatment or strategies to overcome it.

-Periodontal charting may be done to measure the depth of your gum tissue and the hygienist can determine if you have gum recession.
-This will be done again at future appointments to analyze if gum health is improving or declining.
+Your hygienist will assess if you have gum recession through periodontal probing (gum tissue depth measuring).
+This probing will be repeated at appointments to see if gum health is improving or declining.

-The hygienist will go over proper brushing and flossing procedures with you.
-This gives you a fresh start for going forward with oral care at home.
-Make sure to attend your follow up appointments.
-Regular exams and cleanings are important for monitoring and reversing gum disease.
+Your hygienist will go over proper brushing and cleaning in between teeth procedures to help you improve your oral care at home.
+Follow-up appointments, exams, and cleanings are essential for monitoring and reversing gum disease.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.